VakarisSlim/SmallProjects/README.md

-Simple projects i did to learn new things or understand a language better.
+Simple projects i did to learn new things or understand a programming language better.